bluflowr/etsyapihandler/README.md

-A modofied repo of priestc's python-etsy
+A modified repo of priestc's python-etsy
 Primarily modified for use in fetching information for buyers about sellers.

 Why?